pataruco/singularity-tag-test/docs/monorepo.md

 # Monorepo tooling

+## CLI tooling required for local development
+The following CLI tools are required for local development:
+- `docker`
+- `dotnet`

+## Build system
 We are using [Nx](https://nx.dev/) for monorepo tooling with the [@nx-dotnet/core](https://www.nx-dotnet.com/) and [@nx/js](https://nx.dev/nx-api/js) plugins.

 In the root of this monorepo we have the Nx manifest (`nx.json`) that is declaring which plugins and task configurations we can use.